abdulraquib1/currency-conversion-service/Readme.md

 * Use Rest Template to invoke other Rest Service
 * Use properties to load the URL
 * Use Feign client to invoke other Service
+* Use of Ribbon client for loadbalancing

+//For Fiegn client
 Step 1
 <dependency>
 		<groupId>org.springframework.cloud</groupId>